kirei/smallstep-ca-hsm/README.md

-# Smallstep CA with PKCS\#11
+# Smallstep CA with HSM

-Build a container with Smallstep CA with support for PKCS\#11.
+Build a container with Smallstep CA with support for HSM/PKCS\#11.

 ## References